Families traveling to Marin will find plenty to do together—from relaxing on the beach to kid-friendly offerings both inside and out.

 Space Museum: What child is not interested in space?
 Bring them down to check out this hidden gem, here is a need to have permanent space exhibits in the Bay Area to help educate children about the exciting history of space exploration.
 The emphasis will be on the history of space exploration, and how discoveries in science and technology allowed the U.S. to be a leader in space travel.

-Ice Skating Rink at Northgate: Marin on Ice, Marin County's only holiday ice skating rink, returns to Northgate in San Rafael every winter for a season of open-air skating.
+Ice Skating Rink at Northgate: Marin County's only holiday ice skating rink, returns to Northgate in San Rafael every winter for a season of open-air skating.
 The rink is open to all ages, offering daily recreational ice skating, skate rental is included; and also offers private parties, birthday parties and special events.

 Italian Street Painting Festival: City streets become the canvas for our talented Madonnari (street painters) and visitors experience this captivating performance art with Mission San Rafael Arcangel as the backdrop.
 Kids and families can even create their own work of art as they allow you to bay a small square and let your creativity come to life.